flutter/website/src/development/tools/devtools/memory.md

 </dl>

 Under each node are class nodes, an aggregate of the objects allocated to this class.
 Clicking a class name displays all the instances in a class.
-Clicking on an instance inspects the fields and values of that instance.
+Clicking an instance inspects the fields and values of that instance.

 ## Inspecting a class instance in a snapshot

 Expanding a class displays the active instances for that class.
-Clicking on an particular instance displays the type and value of the fields for that instance:
+Clicking a particular instance displays the type and value of the fields for that instance:

 ![Screenshot of the inspecting an instance]({{site.url}}/assets/images/docs/tools/devtools/memory_inspector.png)